liudan193/Fairness-Benchmark-for-Face-Forgery-Detection/Readme.md

 ![Main](fig/main.jpg)

-This is the official project repository for the paper ["Thinking Racial Bias in Fair Forgery Detection: Models, Datasets and Evaluations"](https://arxiv.org/abs/2407.14367v2).
+This is the official project repository for the paper ["Thinking Racial Bias in Fair Forgery Detection: Models, Datasets and Evaluations"](https://arxiv.org/abs/2407.14367v2) (AAAI 2025).
+This paper proposes a fairness evaluation dataset for deepfake detection, along with a pruning-based method to enhance fairness.

 ## 🎁 Get our FairFD dataset

-Please fill out this brief questionnaire [[Link]](https://docs.google.com/forms/d/e/1FAIpQLSdCAqk1olTdUci0S03KPDDzTrCElsvxJhCOQphAbbsZKGXiBA/viewform?usp=sf_link)  to access our dataset and pretrained weights.
-We will promptly provide a download link.
-After our paper is accepted, we will public the download link.
+Please click this [Link](https://mailstsinghuaeducn-my.sharepoint.com/:f:/g/personal/zq-wang24_mails_tsinghua_edu_cn/EvaLlK_b1PpAgDIIoxHb34YBMLPEKlC5FxvQAviO221uCA?e=OcVNzp) to access our dataset and pretrained weights.
+The FairFD dataset is available for non-commercial research purposes only.
+FairFD is built upon RFW, so please also follow the [RFW's license](http://whdeng.cn/RFW/Training%EF%BC%88%E6%AD%A3%E5%BC%8F%E7%89%88%EF%BC%89/license.html).

 After downloading, organize the directory structure as follows: